RedaMez/MovieLib/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-MovieLab is a web application that allows users to search for their favorite films, view detailed movie summaries and write reviews.
+MovieLib is a web application that allows users to search for their favorite films, view detailed movie summaries and write reviews.

 ### Built With